renhai-lab/obsidian-halo/README.md

 # Obsidian plugin for Halo

-This category fork from [obsidian-halo](https://github.com/halo-sigs/obsidian-halo), add some some metadata:
+This repository fork from [obsidian-halo](https://github.com/halo-sigs/obsidian-halo), add some some metadata:
 - excerpt str
 - url str
 - halo.slug str